 1964 - 2 Jan: Lieutenant Colonel Barbara J. Bishop succeeds Colonel Margaret M. Henderson as Director of Woman Marines

 1965 - The Marine Corps assigns the first woman to attache duty.
-Later, she is the first woman Marine to serve under hostile fire.
+Later, SSgt Josephine Gebers became the first woman Marine awarded the Combat Action Ribbon.
+Gebers was an intelligence officer and worked as an administrative assistant to the Air Force attache in Santo Domingo.

 1965 - Rose Franco the first Hispanic woman promoted to Chief Warrant Officer.